"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 This may have been the most frightening thing they’d done so far.
 Handmaidens were trained to stay hidden and unnoticed, and on running from the thicket, Losté taking the lead ahead of Saché, they felt the open sky above them, the lack of anything to hide behind.
 They bolted to rocks and trees that seemed far too small.
 The slightest sound made them all jump.
 After the first time noone dared even comment on that.
 But the need for speed was essential; they needed to get to cover before a STAP ship flew over.

-By the time they reached a ditch ten minutes later they all bolted to it and burrowed in with relief, shoved up against each other until it was hard to breath.
+Ten minutes in, they came to a ditch, and burrowed in with relief, shoving up against each other until it was hard to breath.
 Beyond it they could see a wooden barn, and another wooden building a little beyond that.
 “Wait here for a few minutes,” Saché ordered.
 “We’ll wait until one of the monitor ships has passed.”

 “Actually,” said Losté cautiously, “I think it would be much smarter to start going through the buildings.
 It would give us more time after it’s passed; there’s more open land to cover after this.”